romth777/RoboND-DeepLearning-Project/writeup.md

  ![image3](./docs/misc/patrol_non_targ.png)

 Finally, I can get 0.41 score on my trial.

+### Question from reviewer
+`This rubric point needs a little more work.
+Indeed the encoding layer detects features, Why do we name it "encoder".
+Encoding, in general, means compressing with or without loss of information.`
+ * Which case have we got here?
+ In this case we can use encoder unit to image segmentation.
+ * Do we lose information?
+Yes, we lose information.
+ * Which information do we lose?
+The detail of image, e.g. if we use max-pooling, the output is only max value.
+So, we lose the value is not max.
+ * Which information does the decoder recover
+ The decoder recover the information which is the strong features of the image in this case.
+It is because the input data of decoder layer is squeezed by the encoder layers.

+`This rubric point is not fully addressed in your write-up.
+To address it just answer the following questions`

+ * Can the network model as we trained it to be used to track another object?
+ No, because the ground truth data is not same in that situations.
+ * if no, should we change the network? data? both?
+ Change the Data is most suitable for this case.
+Because in my trial the network can also detect the non-hero targets, hence the network depth or width to express this game world's object is enough.

 ### Future improvement
  * The resolution of the image should be more high, e.g., the size of the image, and the quality of the image.